Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 • Millennials are predicted to account for the majority of the workforce by 2025.

-• Before taking a job, 80 percent of millennials consider if they are better suited for the corporate culture.
+• Before taking a job, 80% of millennials consider if they are better suited for the corporate culture.

 • Growth chances are considered one of the finest employment rewards by 60% of millennials.